anhlehunk/FitApp/PROCESS.md

 I designed the icons and the background themes of the app.

 ### Monday and tuesday
 I changed the UI of my app, to what I find more appealing to the eye.
 I have chosen for a dark theme with the use of simple flatdesign icons to navigate.
 I also made it possible for the user to set a certain goal for the step counter activity.
 The amount of steps set by the user will be saved locally.
+I set up FireBase to make it able for users to log in.

+### Wednesday and Thursday
+I tried to make the running activity work.
+I stumbled on this, because this was more difficult than I expected.
+The tutorial I followed did not result in something i'd like it to result to.
+Instead of the running activity I've decided to focus on the parts I know sure of that they will be working.
+I've changed the number of steps inside the circular progressbar into a percentage.
+And I implemented a number of steps counted that could't be resetted.
+This digit will be the total amount of steps.
+I made a beginning with the achievements activity.
+It is currently not working perfectly.

+### Friday
+Presentation, and further bug fixing with with the step counter.
+The step counter caused more difficulties than I expected.

+## Week 4
+### Monday
+The text in the spinner list in the exercises activity contains musclegroup that are in latin.
+Translating the latin words took more time than I expected.
+At last I found a solution that only translated the words and did not affect anything from the rest of the activity.

+### Tuesday
+The total amount of steps will be updated every time the stepcount activity is running.
+The data that is stored locally will also be stored in FireBase.

+### Wednesday
+Fixed a major bug in the stepcount activity that caused the app to crash.
+The activity didn't saved the right number to FireBase and sometimes even "0".
+This caused a nullpoint exception in the achievements activity.